pksunkara/cargo-workspaces/README.md

-        --amend                             Amend the existing commit, instead of generating a new one --git-remote <remote>               Push git changes to the specified remote [default: origin] --individual-tag-prefix <prefix>    Customize prefix for individual tags (should contain `%n`) [default: %n@] -m, --message <MESSAGE>                 Use a custom commit message when creating the version commit --no-git-commit                     Do not commit version changes
+        --amend                             Amend the existing commit, instead of generating a new one --git-remote <remote>               Push git changes to the specified remote [default: origin] --individual-tag-prefix <prefix>    Customize prefix for individual tags (should contain `%n`) [default: %n@] -m, --message <MESSAGE>                 Use a custom commit message when creating the version commit (use: `%v` for the new version)
+        --no-git-commit                     Do not commit version changes
         --no-git-push                       Do not push generated commit and tags to git remote --no-git-tag                        Do not tag generated commit